Duality (mathematics): Poincaré duality

-(integrating a differential k-form over an 2n−k-(real) -dimensional cycle) is a perfect pairing.
+(integrating a differential k-form over a (2n − k)-(real-)dimensional cycle) is a perfect pairing.

 Poincaré duality also reverses dimensions; it corresponds to the fact that, if a topological manifold is represented as a cell complex, then the dual of the complex (a higher-dimensional generalization of the planar graph dual) represents the same manifold.
 In Poincaré duality, this homeomorphism is reflected in an isomorphism of the kth homology group and the (n − k)th cohomology group.

 Duality in algebraic and arithmetic geometry

 The same duality pattern holds for a smooth projective variety over a separably closed field, using l-adic cohomology with Qℓ-coefficients instead.
 This is further generalized to possibly singular varieties, using intersection cohomology instead, a duality called Verdier duality.
 Serre duality or coherent duality are similar to the statements above, but applies to cohomology of coherent sheaves instead.

 With increasing level of generality, it turns out, an increasing amount of technical background is helpful or necessary to understand these theorems: the modern formulation of these dualities can be done using derived categories and certain direct and inverse image functors of sheaves (with respect to the classical analytical topology on manifolds for Poincaré duality, l-adic sheaves and the étale topology in the second case, and with respect to coherent sheaves for coherent duality).